-Endoscopic sinus surgery is a surgical procedure used to remove blockages in the sinuses.
-These blockages can cause sinusitis, in which the sinus mucous membranes swell and become blocked, causing pain, drainage and impaired breathing.
+Endoscopic sinus surgery is a procedure used to remove blockages in the sinuses.
+These blockages may cause pain, drainage, recurring infections, impaired breathing or loss of smell.

-Endoscopic sinus surgery is designed to improve the drainage of the sinuses and to improve airflow through the nose.
-Endoscopic sinus surgery goals include:
+This procedure is designed to improve the drainage of the sinuses and to improve airflow through the nose.
+The goals of endoscopic sinus surgery include:

-- Reduction of the number and severity of sinus infections
+- Reduction in the number and severity of sinus infections

 - Improvement in symptoms associated with sinusitis

 - Improvement in the sense of smell

 - Access for nasal rinses to reach the sinus cavities for cleaning and medication delivery